zama-ai/tfhe-rs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for concrete
+about: Suggest an idea for TFHE-rs
 title: ''
 labels: feature_request
 assignees: ''